TritonDataCenter/smartos-live/tools/javascriptlint/README.md

 I'll happily look at incorporating new patches from upstream, though the project has been pretty quiet for the last many months.

-The main purpose of this fork is to fix building on Illumos-based systems.
+The main purpose of this fork is to fix building on illumos-based systems.
-Rather than fix the complex spidermonkey build system to work on Illumos, I stripped out a bunch of unnecessary pieces and Makefiles and wrote a new set of Makefiles.
-The result now builds on Mac OSX as well, and should build on Linux with minimal changes to the Makefile.
+Rather than fix the complex spidermonkey build system to work on illumos, I stripped out a bunch of unnecessary pieces and Makefiles and wrote a new set of Makefiles.
+The result now builds on Mac OS X and Linux as well.